 Less Maneuverable Dogs

-Here are a few examples of some perfectly nice dogs we meet that are less maneuverable than Honey and how we deal with them.
+Let me give you a few examples of perfectly nice dogs we meet that are less maneuverable than Honey and how we deal with them.

 Many of our dog walks take place on busy docks at marinas.
 And most dog-loving boaters travel with small dogs.
 (Gee, I wonder why?
 You’d think someone thought it might be a bad idea to live with a large dog in a 150 square foot boat.)